hayashi2020/cockpit/README.md

 ## TODO

-I want to add my own pages of some features which works for router with this GUI, and the OS of router could be such as Ubuntu, based of embedded terminal.
+I want to add my own pages of some features which works for router with this GUI, and the OS of router could be such as Ubuntu, based on embedded terminal.

   * 1. route system information
   * 2. WAN configuration, ethernet port, cellular, WiFi